 Congratulations, new or expectant parents!
 Welcoming a baby into your family is a very exciting and joyful time but also a time of great change.
 It is common for new parents to experience a whirlwind of emotions in response to these changes.
 At Bubbaroo we are here to guide and assist you in preparing for your newborn.

-This guide aims to assist you in preparing for your new baby with helpful tips from how to set up your nursery ensuring it is a safe place for your baby to sleep all the way through to dealing with the challenges of disrupted sleep and how to deal with the massive changes that having a newborn bring to your life.
+This guide aims to assist you in preparing for your new baby with helpful tips from how to set up your nursery ensuring it is a safe place for your baby to sleep, through to dealing with the challenges of disrupted sleep and how to handle the massive changes that having a newborn brings to your life.

 Red Nose Safe Sleep Recommendations